NateEag/Actions/readme.txt

 To do that, you can ask them in person, or you can put something in one of their inboxes.

-If the act of delegating will take more than two minutes, you should defer the action of delegating this action.
+If the act of delegating will take more than two minutes, you should defer delegating this action.

 When you delegate, you should also add an item to a delegated actions list.